Dagmar Freuchen-Gale: Career

 Freuchen-Gale was an artist and well known as a fashion illustrator, working for magazines such as Vogue and Harper's Bazaar.
 In April 1947, Freuchen-Gale illustrated the cover of Vogue which presented new couture house Christian Dior.
 At the end of the 1940s Freuchen-Gale began to teach fashion illustration at the Art Students League, and continuing there for 20 years.

-She edited several of her second husband's, explorer and author Peter Freuchen, books.
+She edited several books written by her second husband Peter Freuchen, an explorer and author.
 In 1968, she wrote Cookbook of the Seven Seas, title inspired by Freuchen's book, Book of the Seven Seas.

 Personal life

 Freuchen-Gale married three times.
 Her first husband, a Danish man named Muller, was killed during World War II while serving with the American army in the Pacific.